Command Line Interface (CLI)¶

 The CLI is best suited for:

-- Interactive inspection of datasets
+- Interactive inspection of datasets and metadata

 - One-off or small batch conversions